-- (3) Information deriving from a professional or other confidential relationship as provided for in Rule 111 shall be privileged and shall not be subject to investigative measures, unless the privilege is abused to perpetrate a crime within the jurisdiction of the Specialist Chambers and the evidence sought was in furtherance of that crime.
-In this case, Rule 33(1)(a)(ii) shall apply mutatis mutandis. - (4) The Panel may impose other safeguards as necessary.
+- (3) Information deriving from a professional relationship between a person and their Specialist Counsel as provided for in Rule 111(1) shall be privileged and shall not be subject to investigative measures, unless the privilege is abused to perpetrate a crime within the jurisdiction of the Specialist Chambers and the evidence sought was in furtherance of that crime.
+In this case, Rule 33(1)(a)(ii) shall apply mutatis mutandis. - (4) Information deriving from any other professional or confidential relationship as provided for in Rule 111(2) and (3) shall not be subject to investigative measures, unless a Panel decides otherwise based on the circumstances of the case.
+In this case, Rule 33(1)(a)(ii) shall apply mutatis mutandis. - (5) The Panel may impose other safeguards as necessary.

-Retention, Storage and Protection of Material Collected or Seized Pursuant to Rule 34 to Rule 41
+Rule 32 Retention, Storage and Protection of Material Collected or Seized Pursuant to Rule 34 to Rule 41